 The First and Last name and Relationship fields are required for each personal contact.

 Next of Kin: The Personal Contacts component is designed to work as the “Next of Kin or Associated Parties” segment of the HL7 standard and is a requirement for some state immunization registries.

-Automatically Add the Custodian?: If you want every new patient’s custodian to be added as a contact automatically, you can turn that feature on in the Component Builder.
+Automatically Add the Custodian: If you want every new patient’s custodian to be added as a contact automatically, you can turn that feature on in Practice Preferences.